Recipe Overview

 Make the crostini (toasted bread slices).
 If you’re unsure how to make your own crostini, try my easy recipe for how to make crostini.
 You can toast the bread three different ways, and top the crostini in a variety of ways.
 If you want, you can also purchase the crostini already toasted and ready to use.

 Spread ricotta on each one.
 I use a butter knife to spread a couple tablespoons of ricotta on each one.
 I find that it’s more spreadable if I take some out of the container, put it in a small bowl, and stir it until it’s smooth.
-You can also use another spreadable cheese, if you like.
+Another option is whipped ricotta which is easy and can be made ahead.
+Whipped or spreadable cream cheese is good, too.
+Choose a flavor like honey pecan or brown sugar cinnamon if you like but you’ll want to skip the honey drizzle because the flavored cream cheese is sweetened.

 Add the roasted grapes.
 Arrange a few roasted grapes on each crostini.
 The grapes can be warm, room temperature, or even cold.